djcooke/compendium/preparation.md

 ## Regen Potions

 <div class="surfacePane" markdown="1">
-Sustaining Potions in PotD and Empyrean Potions in HoH grant a potent regen effect.
+Sustaining Potions (PotD), Empyrean Potions (HoH), and Orthos Potions (EO) grant a potent regen effect.
 These are extremely helpful to soloing especially, and you will want to have a lot of them going into a difficult floorset.
 Get them by trading potsherds to an NPC outside the dungeon.

 ### Farming Potsherds